flexmonster/vue-flexmonster/README.md

 ## <a name="license"></a>License ##

 Here is [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing/).
-We have free 30 day trial!
+We have a free 30-day trial!

-Flexmonster Vue module is released as a MIT-licensed (free and open-source) add-on to Flexmonster Pivot.
+Flexmonster Vue module is released as an MIT-licensed add-on to Flexmonster Pivot.

 ## <a name="support-feedback"></a>Support & feedback ##